Maybe it’s do with the weather of late – cool, dreary, wet; or maybe it’s to do the long runs I’ve been doing – lonely, peaceful, contemplative.

 I first came across this beautiful poem called Ithaca by C.P.
 Cavafy more than ten years ago.
 I was about 17 or 18 then, and I must admit that I didn’t fully appreciate it.
 I had, in fact, actually thought that it had to be mistaken: what is life but the destination?

-Now I’m almost twice as old, and its reading has a profound new meaning to me, and reading it always calms my nerves when I start worrying about possible life-changing decisions (which, experience tells me, is truly life-changing in only 1% of the cases).
+Now I’m almost twice as old, and its reading has a profound new meaning to me.
+And I don’t know why, but reading it always calms my nerves, especially when I start worrying about possible life-changing decisions (which, experience tells me, is truly life-changing in only 1% of the cases).

 Ithaka gave you the marvelous journey.